xmartlabs/XLForm/README.md

 ```objc
 static NSString *const XLFormRowDescriptorTypeTextView = @"textView";
 ```
-Will be represented by a `UITextView` with `UITextAutocorrectionTypeDefault`, `UITextAutocapitalizationTypeSentences` and `UIKeyboardTypeAlphabet`.
+Will be represented by a `UITextView` with `UITextAutocorrectionTypeDefault`, `UITextAutocapitalizationTypeSentences` and `UIKeyboardTypeDefault`.